benmvp/slides/2017/reactrally/fiber.md

 - My name is Ben Ilegbodu
 - Here to talk about Fiber & React 16
 - Instead of talking about the technical implementation & architecture
-- Focusing on how Fiber & React 16 will affect how we develop
+- Focusing on how Fiber & React 16 will affect how we develop & build React apps

 /////